 The Wizard picked up his pruning shears and gently snipped several small shoots off a young apple tree.
 Looking down at the shears in his hands, the Wizard said, "A doctor has many tools to facilitate the healing process.
 The harshest of these is the scalpel.
 It hurts when it cuts, but it is a healing instrument.
 Surgery, although it destroys, can expedite the healing process.
 As a gardener, we have to snip off some branches to give a tree shape and boost its growth.
-Sometimes as managers and parents we have to take 'surgical' action to change behavior.
+Sometimes as managers or as parents we have to take 'surgical' action to change behavior.

 "If you would like to understand what I mean by 'afflicting the comfortable,' it helps to know a bit about habit.
 Simply speaking, habits are patterns of behavior formed by our brain, the greatest patterning instrument ever devised.
-William James said that habits are 'the great flywheel of human behavior.'
+William James said that 'habit is the enormous flywheel of society, its most precious conservative agent.'
 That metaphor illustrates the power of habit."